trevyn/brightbeginnings/index.md

 We know technology is powerful, and we use it to relax, to find peace, to build community, and to protect us from abuse and [coercion](https://en.wikipedia.org/wiki/Coercion).

-We’ve learned everything that's important naturally and easily from YouTube, and we know that we can naturally and easily imagine the future we want.
+We’ve learned everything that's important naturally and easily from our peers on YouTube, and we know that we can naturally and easily imagine the future we want.

 Let’s paint a picture of that new future.
 Together.

 And then build it.

+And then live it.